preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/process-templates/index.rst

 .. image:: process-templates-shapes-add-settings-612.png

-+ **Title**: The Title for the shape is shown.
-You can edit the Title here, if needed, for the purpose of this Process Template.
++ **Title**: The suggested title for the shape is shown.
+You can edit the title here, if needed, for the purpose of this process template.
 You can add a title in any or all available languages.
 Default language for the tenant os mandatory.
 (Click the flag to change language).
 + **Width/Height**: Default width and height is 100 pixels.
 You can can edit the width and height is needed.
 + **Text Position**: Decide where to place to text (if any) for the shape: "On Shape", "Above Shape" or "Below Shape".
 + **Text Alignment"**: Decide how to align the text (if any): "Left", "Center" or "Right".